dipaish/OS22/docs/dockervolumes.md

 Docker provides various types of volumes, each with its own set of use cases and characteristics.
 Let's look at the three primary forms of Docker volumes:

+### Named Volumes
- **Named Volumes:** A named volume in Docker is a user-defined volume with a specific name that provides a convenient way to persist and manage data separately from the containers.
+ A named volume in Docker is a user-defined volume with a specific name that provides a convenient way to persist and manage data separately from the containers.
 When you create them, you give them a unique name, and Docker manages their lifecycle.
 These volumes survive even after the related containers are removed, making them excellent for long-term data storage.

 ***How to create a named volume?***